 While they look great, and are often regarded as the best type of pool surface, a tiled swimming pool can be a major headache for some pool owners.
-Tiles offer no flexibility, and can not accommodate any movement in the ground that causes cracking of the pool concrete shell.
-Once a pool shell cracks, the tiles will crack themselves, or along the grout lines, which allows the pool to leak.
+A 'hard' finish, tiles offer no flexibility so can’t accommodate any ground movement.
+It doesn’t take a lot of movement to crack a pool shell – periods of wet weather followed by dry spells causing the ground to contract can be all it takes to cause thousands of dollars worth of cracks and leaks.
+Tiles can crack directly, or even just cracks along grout lines can allow a tiled pool to leak.

 Your installer will have an Aqualux membrane custom made to fit your pool shell.
 Perfectly fittted around every corner, step and bench, it is vacuumed into position, and held into place with the weight of the water.
 There are no glues or toxic compounds - just a completely sealed, protective membrane, guaranteed to keep your pool shell water tight for years to come.